droe-lang/droe-lang.github.io/src/guide/types.md

   url: /guide/variables/
 ---

-Roelang features a **strong static type system** that catches errors at compile time, making your programs more reliable and easier to debug.
-Every value in Roelang has a specific type that determines what operations can be performed on it.
+Roe features a **strong static type system** that catches errors at compile time, making your programs more reliable and easier to debug.
+Every value in Roe has a specific type that determines what operations can be performed on it.

 ## Core Principles